Greply/elph-bridge/README.md

 ---

-Notes
-- demo needs to run on 127.0.0.1:8888
-- sdk needs to run on 127.0.0.1:8000
-- rails needs to run on 127.0.0.1:9000
-- bundle.js needs to be included on every page because web3 needs to be on every page
-- on page redirects we need to use some kind of local storage to keep the seed around
-- login window needs to talk back somehow
+# Dev Setup (run local sdk-demo):

+(1) Terminal Tab 1: SDK-DEMO
+> git clone git@github.com:ElphDev/sdk-demo.git

+> cd sdk-demo/

+> python -m SimpleHTTPServer 8888

+> Open http://localhost:8888/ and click on 'demo.html'

+(2) Terminal Tab 2:
+> cd web/

+> foreman start -p 9000

+(3) Terminal Tab 3:
+> cd sdk/

+Install this the first time:
+> npm install --global rollup

+This compiles provider.js and builds ./dist/bundle.js every two seconds:
+> while true; do rollup provider.js --file ./dist/bundle.js --format iife --name "Elph"; sleep 2; done

+Start HTTPServer:
+> python -m SimpleHTTPServer 8000

 ---

-To run in demo:
+# Test SDK on a real dApp (talk to Tanooj first):

-- Load extension unpacked
+(1) Load extension unpacked

-- Go to etherbots.io
+(2) Go to etherbots.io

-- See it needs metamask to connect
+(3) See it needs metamask to connect

-- Click "Injecta" extention
+(4) Click "Inject" extention

-- See the "Login with Elph" button show up in top right
+(5) See the "Login with Elph" button show up in top right

-- Click it
+(6) Click it

-- Connect to web3
+(7) Connect to web3

-- Reattempt to go to etherbots.io
+(8) Reattempt to go to etherbots.io

-- Magic.
+(9) Magic.

+---

+# Notes:
+- The script bundle.js needs to be included on every page because web3 needs to be on every page.
+- On page redirects, we need to use some kind of local storage to keep the seed around.
+- Login window needs to talk back somehow.

+---